Search

 – Familiar with common office software such as Microsoft products

-– Familiar with project management and estimating software
+– Familiar with project management and construction estimating software

 – Strong communication and interpersonal skills